 HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS MTW Public Housing N/A MTW Housing Choice Voucher Anticipated leasing issues include an extremely expensive rental market coupled with a shortage of affordable housing units and landlord resistance to accepting vouchers.
 Possible solutions include the Leasing Success Program, an MTW activity that allows HACSM to use HAP funds to financially incentivize landlords to join the program and to preserve existing relationships with HACSM.
 For example, the "no loss" bonus under the program allows HACSM to pay pro-rata contract rent between the date a Request for Tenancy Approval is received and the effective date of the HAP contract.
-This incentive provided a way to address the long-standing belief that landlords will lose money because of processing time.
+This incentive provides a way to address the long-standing belief that landlords will lose money because of processing time.
 HACSM also established a Renting Success Workshop, free and available to all new voucher holders, to help prepare them for their housing search.
 HACSM has supported the San Mateo County Housing and Community Development agency in the development of new affordable housing and anticipates that approximately 157 PBV units will finish construction in the next 3 years.
-Local, Non-Traditional The Local Non-Traditional partner organizations have also been challenged with the extremely expensive rental market and a shortage of available affordable housing units.
-To mitigate these challenges the partner organizations have been developing relationships with landlords to secure units on behalf of the clients they serve.
-In June 2023, HACSM terminated the contract agreement for the Provider-Based Program at the TownePlace Suites for 20 units.
-Current tenants will continue to reside in their units with housing assistance through the County funds.
+The Local Non-Traditional partner organizations have also been challenged wextremely expensive rental market and a shortage of available affordable hour To mitigate these challenges the partner organizations have been developing relationships with landlords to secure units on behalf of the clients they serve i.
+Waiting List Information Anticipated